HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Imagery/index.md

 tags: ["tutorials", "ArcGIS", "Georeferencing"]
 image: spyglass-arcgis.gif
 layout: single2
+authors: ["Belle Lipton"]
+description: Learn how to use maps and GIS layers from the Harvard Map Collection in your StoryMaps or ArcGIS Experience Builder project.
 ---

 Do you want to be able to use a historic map for comparison in one of your ArcGIS Online projects, such as [StoryMaps](https://storymaps.arcgis.com/) or ArcGIS [Experience Builder](https://experience.arcgis.com/)?